 A) Identify whether the edge of the abnormality is well-defined, ill-defined or well-localized.

-- A well-defined entity has a sharp boundary that allows the entire edge of the lesion to be traced.
+- A well-defined entity has a sharp edge that allows the entire edge of the lesion to be traced.
 The surrounding bone of a well-defined lesion appears normal up to the edge of the abnormality.
-Some well-defined borders have a radiopaque border and are classified as corticated.
-A corticated border can be thin to thick.
+Some well-defined borders have a radiopaque (bony) border and are classified as corticated.
+A corticated border can range from thin to thick.

 S – Shape